rohanwalia/AWS_KMS_CSFLE/README.md

 # Repo_CSFLE

+This repo is step by step guide to set up and Demo MongoDB Client Side Field Level Encryption with Customer Master Key in AWS KMS.

 First step is to create an IAM User with Admin Previleges or Having previlges to access Customer Master Key.

 If you are creating a user with specific previledges Please refer to documentation : https://www.mongodb.com/docs/drivers/security/client-side-field-level-encryption-local-key-to-kms/